 Signs Of Low Mood And Its Impact On Your Well-Being

 Are you constantly depressed and feeling blue?
 Have you noticed changes in your behavior that seem unexplainable?
-It’s possible that you’re experiencing depression.
-Discover more about depression and its effects.
+It’s possible that you’re experiencing depression and mental health conditions.
+Discover more about depression and its side effects.

 In Electroconvulsive therapy, electric currents are passed through your brain chemistry to help your neurotransmitters work better.
 Typically, you won’t have this therapy unless antidepressant medications such as selective serotonin reuptake inhibitors aren’t working or you can’t take them for other health reasons.